Stay updated on Sharon's Campaign:

 As the Chair of the Senate Committee on Government Operations (GVO), Sharon examines and hears legislation relating to government operations, procurement, state facilities, and technology.
 GVO reviewed 253 bills referred to the committee this session – reflective of a lot of concern about how government could run more efficiently.
 Some of the bills came from a special committee on accountability that Sharon chaired during the interim.
 The bills that Sharon authored deal with expediting and streamlining procurement of services, goods, and construction.
 Doing work faster and more transparently serves us more cost-effectively.

 Improve urban life through parks, open space, and protected ocean views.

 As former president of Kakaako United, Sharon worked hard for five years to improve our district's quality of life.
 The law establishing Kakaako as a special district, §206E-1, seeks remedies for "vast, unmet community development needs," including:

 …residential areas which do not have facilities necessary for basic liveability, such as parks and open space.

 Sharon has demanded that the law be followed, referring specifically to the National Recreation and Park Association's standard for the amount of "playgrounds, recreation centers, and athletic fields".
 That standard, set in the early 1900s, was one acre per 2,000 people; a standard still used by the City and County of Honolulu.
 More recently, the national standard has grown to 9.6 acres per 1,000 people, including for communities Kakaako's size.

 Sharon knows lack of open space affects all parts of our district, from Waikiki through Moiliili, McCully, and Sheridan to Kakaako.
-She will fight for at least the bare minimum of open space our community should have.
+As Senator, she fights for at least the bare minimum of open space our community should have.